Content warning, highlight the hidden text between the lines:

 Losing streak?

-"Quite a performance," said the head trainer flatly as she sat down in the worn rolling leather office chair and hit the rewind button on the remote.
-"So now that you've seen it in full, let's watch again from the beginning.
-I know you're sore, but don't worry--I promise we're not getting in the ring.
+"Quite a performance," said Sabrina as she hit the rewind button and sat down in her worn leather office chair.
+"So now that you've seen it in full, let's go over it from the beginning.
+I know you're sore, but don't worry.
+I promise we're not getting in the ring.
 This six-minute match is going to take the full four hours, and that's if I rush."

 Alicia needed a release valve.
 "Did I do anything right?"